 In general, most outpatient dialysis units do not routinely measure anticoagulation parameters, unless there is an issue with dialyzer clotting or prolonged bleeding following dialysis.
 Usually, each dialysis unit has a protocol that is followed.

 Anticoagulation in routine hemodialysis consists of a standard dose of heparin given as a bolus at the start of the dialysis treatment, with a mid-treatment dose to maintain suitable anticoagulation.
 Alternatively, heparin modeling can be performed using an initial bolus followed by a constant fixed infusion of heparin to maintain an activated clotting time (ACT) of 200 to 250 seconds (normal = 90 to 140 seconds).

-The ACT (activated whole blood clotting time) is performed by addition of an activating agent (eg, celite, kaolin) to a sample of freshly drawn whole blood and measuring the time (in seconds) for formation of a clot. (see "Clinical use of coagulation tests", section on 'Activated whole blood clotting time').
+The ACT (activated whole blood clotting time) is performed by addition of an activating agent (eg, celite, kaolin) to a sample of freshly drawn whole blood and measuring the time (in seconds) for formation of a clot (see "Clinical use of coagulation tests").
 This therapy ensures systemic anticoagulation throughout the dialysis treatment.
 It is reliable and requires minimal staff intervention after a patient's heparin dose is determined (based on ACT goal).

 - Ouseph R, Brier ME, Ward RA.
 Improved dialyzer reuse after use of a population pharmacodynamic model to determine heparin doses.
 Am J Kidney Dis 2000; 35:89.

 - Lohr JW, Schwab SJ.
 Minimizing hemorrhagic complications in dialysis patients.
 J Am Soc Nephrol 1991; 2:961.

 - Sanders PW, Taylor H, Curtis JJ.
 Hemodialysis without anticoagulation.
 Am J Kidney Dis 1985; 5:32.